 Description

-DESCRIPTION: it comprises a chamfered plinth, some 2.5m wide, which is less visible at the south-west corner due to the slightly rising ground.
-It is surmounted by a two-stepped base and a socket stone; the shaft and head are missing.
-The socket stone is square at the base, chamfered above broach stops, and rises to an octagonal section.
-The tenon of the cross-shaft still lodges in a square mortice at the centre of the socket stone.
-There is a mid-C20 plaque on the north side of the base but the inscription is no longer clearly legible.
+The cross features a chamfered plinth that is approximately 2.5 meters wide, though the south-west corner is less visible due to the rising ground.
+Above the plinth, there is a two-stepped base and a socket stone, while the shaft and head of the cross are missing.
+The socket stone is square at the base and chamfered above broach stops, transitioning to an octagonal section.
+The tenon of the cross-shaft remains lodged in a square mortice at the center of the socket stone.
+Additionally, there is a mid-20th century plaque on the north side of the base, although the inscription is no longer clearly legible.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.